 He later sat as the only student representative on the transition committees for the merger of the Hamilton Board of Education and Wentworth County Board of Education.
-In 2000, he ran for school board trustee in his home Ward 5.
+In 2000, he ran for school board trustee in his home ward, Ward 5.
+Spending just under $500 on his campaign, he secured 23% of the vote in a three-way race.

 After three years of service in the military, Joey went off to university, where he was active in campus politics and wrote about campus affairs on his blog.